RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 ##############################################
-small_molecule_parameterizor
+small_molecule_parameterizer
 ##############################################

 .. code-block:: python

-  def small_molecule_parameterizor(xyzfile=None, pdbfile=None, molfile=None, sdffile=None, smiles_string=None,
+  def small_molecule_parameterizer(xyzfile=None, pdbfile=None, molfile=None, sdffile=None, smiles_string=None,
                                   forcefield_option='GAFF', gaffversion='gaff-2.11',
                                   output_xmlfile="ligand.xml", openff_file="openff-2.0.0.offxml",
                                   expected_coul14=0.8333333333333334, expected_lj14=0.5):

-**small_molecule_parameterizor** allows you to quickly create an OpenMM XML forcefield file with bonded and nonbonded parameters for your molecule.
+**small_molecule_parameterizer** allows you to quickly create an OpenMM XML forcefield file with bonded and nonbonded parameters for your molecule.
 You can choose between two general forcefields: `GAFF <https://ambermd.org/antechamber/gaff.html>`_  or `OpenFF <https://openforcefield.org>`_.
 Different GAFF and OpenFF versions are also available.
 The limitation is that creating the small-molecule forcefield from these general forcefields can only be done for "organic" chemical elements (H,C,N,O,S,P,F,Cl,Br,I; also ions such as
 Li+, Na+, K+, Rb+, F-, Cl-, Br-, and I-).
 These small-molecule forcefields are intended to be only used together with Amber biomolecular forcefields (if your system also includes protein/DNA).

-**small_molecule_parameterizor** is very easy to use.
+**small_molecule_parameterizer** is very easy to use.
 You simply need to provide a molecular structure.
 This can be an XYZ-file, PDB-file, MDL Mol-file, SDF-file but it can also be a `SMILES string <https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system>`_ .

 The program depends on a few Python libraries that have to be installed when prompted: `openmmforcefields <https://github.com/openmm/openmmforcefields>`_, `parmed <https://github.com/ParmEd/ParmEd>`_, `openff-toolkit <https://github.com/openforcefield/openff-toolkit>`_ and `OpenBabel <http://openbabel.org/wiki/Main_Page>`_